June 1 STRATEGY

 Sometimes people are given special privileges and are given gifts by other people who admire their abilities.
 This “hero worship” can sometimes cause those people to think that they really are special or better than other people.
 In truth, their abilities were given to them by God, so all they are really doing is using them.
 There is only one who is truly great and worthy of our worship.
 He deserves our admiration and devotion.
 We should be careful not to give praise that belongs only to God to the people whom God created.
 Who do you worship?

 2 Samuel 22:1-23:23

 GETTING INTO SHAPE

-Training camp is something athletes dread.
+Boot camp is something no soldier looks forward to.
 It is a time of severe testing of their physical and emotional abilities.
-Why, then, do athletes do this?
-Because they know in the end, they will be in better shape and will be able to perform at a higher level during the games.
+Why then do they do this?
+Because they know in the end, they will be in better shape and will be able to perform at a higher level during the time they are enlisted.
 They know it only lasts a short time.
-This is a perfect example of the suffering in the life of a Christian.
-It lasts for only a short time, but it tests us sometimes to the point we think will break.
+What a perfect example of the suffering in the life of a Christian.
+It lasts for only a short time, but it tests us sometimes to the point, we think we will break.
 In the end, though, we emerge stronger and better able to live for God.
-Is God getting you into shape?
+How is God getting you into shape?

 2 Samuel 23:24-24:25

 We know that God does not listen to sinners, but if anyone is a worshiper of God and does his will, God listens to him.

 One of the crucial characteristics of a successful unit is team chemistry.
 Not only do they work well together, but they enjoy being together.
 One of the upsides of these relationships is that you can ask things of each other, and because of the relationship, they will do them.
 Without these relationships, these requests would not get done.
 In our teamwork with God, the right relationship is just as meaningful.
 We can’t ignore God, live in violation of His laws, and expect Him to answer our prayers.
 How we live daily is so important.
 Would God hear your prayers today if you asked?